scheinerman/War.jl/README.md

 # War
-Computer plays the card game war with itself
+Computer plays the card game war with itself.